-We also conducted consumer surveys to gather data on changes in demand for hake and other substitutes, and consumer knowledge about the hake ban.
-We mapped all spatial and market relationships between vendors and fishermen to study spill-overs across markets.3 Finally, we surveyed the fishermen who supply to these markets to explore whether interventions implemented "downstream" (at the point of sale from vendors to consumers) traveled "upstream" the supply chain of fish.
-It is ultimately the fishermen who make the ecologically sensitive decisions in the seas.
-Our sample covers all major markets where the majority of hake is caught, which allows us to report on equilibrium outcomes, such as changes in fishermen activities, or availability and price of hake substitutes.
+Additionally, we conducted consumer surveys to record changes in demand for hake and other substitutes, and consumer knowledge about the hake ban.
+We mapped all spatial and market relationships between vendors and fishermen to study spill-overs across markets.
+Finally, we surveyed the fishermen who supply to these markets to explore whether interventions implemented "downstream" (at the point of sale from vendors to consumers) traveled "upstream" the supply chain of fish.
+Our sample covers all major markets in Chile where the majority of hake is caught, which allows us to report on equilibrium outcomes, such as changes in fishermen activities, or availability and prices of hake substitutes.
 This produces a more comprehensive evaluation of the full range of effects up and down the supply chain.

-Our analysis proceeds in three steps.
-First, we conduct a program evaluation of the government's audit and information campaigns.
-These interventions lower, but do not eliminate, illegal hake sales.
+Our analysis proceeds in three steps: First, we conduct a program evaluation of the government's audit and information campaigns.
+These interventions lowered, but did not eliminate, illegal hake sales.
 Second, we specify a model of learning and test its predictions, to develop a more precise understanding of how regulated agents learn about the audit system, adapt, and develop defensive strategies.
-Our mystery shoppers systematically record the new practices vendors introduce to circumvent enforcement.
-Many do not display the hake openly during the ban, but are willing to sell our mystery shoppers illegal fish that is hidden from plain view.
-They also start keeping the hake on ice, and claim that the fish on display was caught in August when it was still legal to do so.
-These reactions attenuate the effects of enforcement on the true availability of illegal hake in markets.
+We observe the variation in vendors' behaviors week to week, and mystery shoppers recorded the precise defensive strategies vendors introduced to circumvent enforcement.
+For example, many did not display the hake openly during the ban, but were willing to sell illegal fish hidden from plain view.
+These allow us to test the model's predictions on the dynamics of learning and enforcement.

 Third, we introduce experimental variations in the design of the audit system to test which strategies are more robust to such subversive adaptation.
+Not surprisingly, we see that fish vendors find it more difficult to adapt when monitoring visits are unpredictable.
 Audits on a predictable schedule become less and less effective over time, as vendors learn monitoring schedules and shift sales away from targeted days and markets.
-We also tried increasing monitoring frequency to better contain temporal and spatial spillovers to other days of the week or other nearby markets, but this strategy backfires.
-Increased frequency evidently allowed fish vendors to learn about the flaws in the system more quickly and react with greater hiding and freezing of illegal fish.
+We also tried increasing monitoring frequency to better contain hake sales, but this strategy backfired.
+Somewhat surprisingly, auditing was found to be more effective when conducted at lower frequency.
+Increased frequency evidently allowed fish vendors to learn about the flaws in the system more quickly and adopt more successful defensive strategies.
+This generates a new insight: even when enforcement is very cheap to conduct, the auditor can do better by holding back some effort.